 The Lava Rocks are covered in ʻōhiʻa lehua or Lava Plants.
 These deep green succulents are one of the first colonizers of new Lava and add a fantastic contrast to the dark black rock.

-The Park is well kitted out with decent restrooms, showers, picnic tables, and sinking water fountains.
-The Park functions as the second main waypoint on the road and an essential place to pull off, not only to enjoy the stunning scenery but also take a break from the highway and mentally check off knowing you are basically in Hana.
+The Park is well-kitted out with decent restrooms, showers, picnic tables, and sinking water fountains.
+The Park functions as the second main waypoint on the road and an essential place to pull off, not only to enjoy the stunning scenery but also to take a break from the highway and mentally check off knowing you are basically in Hana.

 Have Your Say

 Have you Visited Waianapnapa State Park?
 What did you make of it?
 Which attractions stood out the most and which were less enthralling?
-Did you make round to the Princess Pool and Cave and take a dip?
-Or did you just spend your time relaxing on the Beach?
-Let us know in the comments below.
-If you have any questions at all just fire away!
+Did you spend your time relaxing on the Beach? or head off to find the hidden gems of the ark?
+Let us know in the comments below and if you have any questions at all just fire away!